Golden Delicious apple tree

 Home-grown Golden Delicious is a very different proposition from the supermarket apples you may be used to.
 It is a very sweet apple of course, but the the sweetness is more like that of raw cane sugar than the bland sweetness you might be expecting.
 The trick is to pick the apples when they are fully ripe, at which point the familiar pale green skin turns to a green-gold hue.

-Home-grown Golden Delicious still apples retain the advantages of commercially grown examples - versatile for eating fresh or using in the kitchen, and can be kept for several months in a cold shed or in the fridge.
+Home-grown Golden Delicious still apples retain the advantages of commercially grown examples - versatile for eating fresh or using in the kitchen, and can be kept for several months in a cold shed or in the fridge if picked slightly early.

 Golden Delicious is easy to grow, and very productive across a wide range of climate zones.